Early Stage Dementia: How to Protect Your Aging Parents’ Assets

-Mild cognitive impairment cause memory loss and poor judgment, both of which may not be obvious until it’s too late.
+Mild cognitive impairment causes memory loss and poor judgment, both of which may not be obvious until it’s too late.
 Seniors with mild cognitive impairment are at risk for making disastrous money management decisions that can jeopardize their life savings, their home ownership, as well as the finances of other family members.
-Learn how to protect your aging parent’s retirement savings, and how to identify the early warning signs of Alzheimer’s Disease, and elder financial abuse.

 “It was when she asked me to help with her taxes that I noticed the checking account was a mess.
-There had been overdrafts, late payments, duplicate payments, and checks written to every charity that knocked on her door, called, or mailed her anything (including one we later discovered was fraudulent).”
-According to the Journal of the American Medical Association, the ability to manage finances is one of the first ADLs (activities of daily life) to decline in those with mild cognitive impairment or Alzheimer’s disease.
+There had been overdrafts, late payments, duplicate payments and checks written to every charity that knocked on her door, called, or mailed her anything (including one we later discovered was fraudulent).”
+According to the Journal of the American Medical Association, the ability to manage finances is one of the first activities of daily life to decline in those with mild cognitive impairment or Alzheimer’s.